How Residential IPs Improve Your UK Streaming Experience

 A far lower risk of blocks

 Repeated logins from a flagged data-centre IP can trigger security prompts and temporary lock-outs on streaming accounts.
-A residential IP looks like normal household use, so it rarely raises those alarms.
+On a residential IP it all looks like ordinary household use, so those alarms rarely fire.

 Reliable for the long term

 VPN providers that lean on data-centre IPs have to keep rotating servers to dodge detection, which makes performance come and go.
-A residential IP blends in with genuine traffic, so it keeps working month after month without the cat-and-mouse.
+A residential one just blends in with genuine traffic, so it keeps working month after month with none of the cat-and-mouse.

 Which UK Services Need a Residential IP?